Rishabh7890/BlackjackPy/README.md

 ## Upcoming updates

-* Currently working to convert the application to a full-fledged web application using Flask or Django.
+* Currently working to convert the application to a full-fledged web application using Flask.

 ## Credits